-Final Week Of DSF Daily Surprises Brings Exclusive One-Day-Only Offers
+FINAL WEEK OF DSF DAILY SURPRISES BRINGS EXCLUSIVE ONE-DAY-ONLY OFFERS

-(MENAFN- Dubai PR Network) Dubai, United Arab Emirates, 09 January 2025: There's still time for Dubai residents and visitors to snag phenomenal deals this Dubai Shopping Festival (DSF) as the exclusive, one-day-only DSF Daily Surprises enter their final week as part of the iconic annual festival's epic 30th anniversary celebrations.
-Offering incredible discounts from a leading brand each day until 12 January, these surprises are available at a single location from 10am until Stocks last.
+(MENAFN- houseofcomms) Dubai, United Arab Emirates, 09 January 2025: There’s still time for Dubai residents and visitors to snag phenomenal deals this Dubai Shopping Festival (DSF) as the exclusive, one-day-only DSF Daily Surprises enter their final week as part of the iconic annual festival’s epic 30th anniversary celebrations.
+Offering incredible discounts from a leading brand each day until 12 January, these surprises are available at a single location from 10am until stocks last.

 Organised by Dubai Festivals and Retail Establishment (DFRE), DSF Daily Surprises promise unbeatable savings across fashion, beauty, home, electronics, and more.
 With deals revealed just 24 hours in advance, shoppers are encouraged to stay tuned to the Dubai Shopping Festival website and @DubaiFestivals on Instagram and TikTok.